-With 100% bonus depreciation now permanent for qualified property acquired after January 19, 2025, investors who act can write off those reclassified assets immediately rather than over decades.
+With 100% bonus depreciation now permanent for qualified property acquired after January 19, 2025, investors can write off those reclassified assets immediately rather than over decades.
 Understanding what goes into a cost segregation study—its components, structure, and required documentation—separates investors who maximize deductions from those who accept default treatment.
 This guide covers the exact template a quality study follows, the IRS compliance standards it must meet, and how to evaluate whether it will hold up under audit.

 TL;DR